We Offer Hands-On Therapy for Your Spinal Cord Injuries.

 In general, disc changes occur naturally with age.
 This can be accelerated with incorrect lifting mechanics, lifting too much weight, car accidents, slip & falls, etc. Discs bulges are relatively common and often are not painful.
 The good news is discs can heal with conservative treatment.
 A common misconception is that surgery is required to “fix” the disc, however physical therapy can be more effective in relieving pain associated with disc injuries.

-At Advantage Therapy, a typical plan of care for an individual with a disc injury will involve manual therapy to relieve pain and correct misalignment and exercises to balance muscle strength and promote spine control.
+At the Ozzie Smith Centers of Springfield, a typical plan of care for an individual with a disc injury will involve manual therapy to relieve pain and correct misalignment and exercises to balance muscle strength and promote spine control.